rootkovska/rootkovska.github.io/contact.md

 Without offense, off course.

-Long story short: I've plenty MiniMe around (fake profiles) and I can't keep saving money to buy more mobile phones (and not taking care of my teeth, my beer, and so on).
+Long story short: I've plenty [MiniMe](https://en.wikipedia.org/wiki/Mini-Me) around (fake profiles) and I can't keep saving money to buy more mobile phones (and not taking care of my teeth, my beer, and so on).
 In all this, language control is way too much.
 Consider the 'bullshit' here and the 'fuck off' there as my foolish fingerprinting;
 and use those fingerprints to filter out my pages on your side (only).
-Don't worry, I won't get upset and I won't try to pierce your filter:
+Don't worry, I won't get upset, and I won't try to pierce your filter:
 I don't need to sell you something.

 The long story instead.